What is MyH2O?

 View the "Preparing for a new meter" section on this page for information on the process and how to identify these workers when they are in your neighborhood .

 Is my privacy safe?

 The radio frequency is weaker than a cordless phone and will not interfere with other electronic devices in your home or business.
 It will not interfere with your data network.
-In fact, AMI meters transmit for less than one minute a day.

 Am I being charged for the meter?

 No, the meter is a utility cost.
 You are not being billed for the new meter.

 Materials in the old meters are being recycled.

 Who do I call if I have questions, concerns or notice a problem?

 For any reason, please call us at 817-392-4477.